allthatgroove89/holbertonschool-system_engineering-devops/web_infrastructure_design/2-secured_and_monitored_web_infrastructure.md

 ## User Access Flow

-Imagine a user wants to access the website <www.foobar.com>.
-Here's what happens:

-    - The user types [www.foobar.com](http://www.foobar.com) into their web browser.
+- A user types <www.foobar.com> in their web browser and presses Enter.
-    - The user's computer sends a DNS query to resolve [www.foobar.com](http://www.foobar.com).
-    - The DNS server returns the IP address of the load balancer.
-    - The user's browser sends an HTTPS request to the load balancer's IP address.
+- The browser initiates a DNS lookup to resolve <www.foobar.com> to its corresponding IP address.
+- Load Balancer uses the SSL Certificate to establish a secure connection with the user.
-    - The load balancer distributes the request to one of the three servers.
+- Load Balancer distributes the request to one of the three servers based on load-balancing rules.
-    - The web server (Nginx) on the selected server receives the request.
+- Request passes through the server’s Firewall, ensuring it meets security rules.
-    - Nginx processes the request, potentially passing it to the application server.
+- Web Server processes the request and forwards it to the Application Server.
-    - The application server executes the necessary code, possibly interacting with the MySQL database.
+- Application Server processes data, interacting with the MySQL Database as needed.
-    - The server sends back an HTTPS response to the user's browser via the load balancer.
+- The server sends the response back through the Load Balancer to the user.
-    - The user's browser renders the received web page.
+- Monitoring Clients on each server collect performance data for real-time analysis.

 ## Infrastructure Components